Genius Way to Hang Wreaths on Inside Windows

 I didn’t want to overcomplicate things so after thinking on it a few days I came up with a solution…spring tension curtain rods.

-The flat back allows you to push the rod all the way to the window so that it’s more difficult to see.
+The flat back allows you to push the tension rod all the way to the window so that it’s more difficult to see.

-So, how do I hang my indoor window wreaths?
+How do you hang window wreaths?

 What you need:

 My choice of tension rod in this application is an adjustable spring rod that requires you to use a screw driver.

-To install them I just push the rod all the way to the top of the window and all the way back.
+To install I just push the rod all the way to the top of the window and all the way back.